Jetsk8/test/readme.md

-# This app is not an
+# This app is not an app